Packing in the Protein

 All cells in the body contain protein, but it also appears in your hair, nails, bones, muscle tissue and red blood cells.
 Getting enough protein in your diet is essential for making sure you recover quickly and efficiently from tough workouts, and your body continues functioning well."

-More and more food brands these days are adding extra protein into their products – perhaps to appeal to a healthier, more fitness-conscious market, or to target those people who are worried about getting enough in their meals – whether that’s because they’re a vegetarian, a body-builder trying to bulk up, or simply struggle to eat a balanced diet.
+More and more food brandsย these days are adding extra protein into their products - perhaps to appeal to a healthier, more fitness-conscious market, or to target those people who are worried about getting enough in their mealsย - whether that's because they're a vegetarian, a body-builder trying to bulk up, or simply struggle to eat a balanced diet.

 Protein Weetabix